thirstyturtle125/Development/README.md

 ### Link to Deployed Website

-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is `https://thirstyturtle125.github.io/Development/`

 ### Goal and Value of the Application